DarylPinto/sticker-surge/app/api/documentation.md

 Usage: Increment amount of uses for a custom sticker within a guild

-Accessible by: Stickers for Discord Bot
+Accessible by: Sticker Surge Bot

 ---